 It’s startling to read something so lacking in guile and free of cynical spin.
 Harry’s got an agenda, no question about it.
 But he wears it right out there on his sleeve.
 This is how it was.
 This is how it is.
 This is how to fix it.

 His answers to the problems that plague us – essentially Harry’s angry at the unravelling of the welfare state – are not new or particularly ground breaking.
+How do you simply reverse a generation of anti-government sentiment and private sector veneration?
+The collective will has taken an awful beating since Margaret Thatcher (one of Smith’s bete noires) declared society as not a thing.
+Taxation isn’t a means to an end these days.
+It’s just mean.

 The golden days of the post-war welfare state come across as a little too golden in Smith’s telling.
 He glosses over the period in the 70s when it hit a serious snag.
 The oil crisis, stagflation, perceived union militancy, everything that paved the way for the neoconservative coming of Ronald Reagan and Maggie Thatcher.